 Why You Should Spend More Time Thinking About Steel Frame Homes

-The floor and roof assemblies can be fabricated from steel or they can be wood.
-If steel framing is used, wood sheathing is often combined with the steel structural members.
+The floor and roof assemblies can be fabricated from steel, or they can be wood.
+If the steel framing is used, wood sheathing is often combined with the structural steel members.
 The use of wood sheathing allows for the attachment of traditional materials, such as asphalt and wood shingles.

 The scheduling of trades remains the same as wood-frame construction.
-CCMC evaluations may remove the need to have a design professional involved, provided the design falls within the scope of the CCMC evaluation.
 Additional preplanning is required if a design professional is involved.
 A lightweight steel house is constructed using the same steps as in wood framing.
 Subsequent trades follow once the structure is in place.

 Labour and Equipment Requirements

 The labour cost for the first steel house erected by a builder is usually considerably higher than for a wood-framed house.
 This reflects the learning that is required by the trades involved.